Paying off your rent arrears

 If you’ve fallen behind with your rent payments, you should take action quickly to deal with the situation.

-If you don’t find a way to pay back what you owe, this could lead to lots of problems.
-You could lose your home and have problems finding somewhere else to live.
+It’s important to try to pay your rent arrears if you can.
+If you don’t, you could lose your home and have problems finding somewhere else to live.

 Talking to your landlord